Control Methods

 There are different control and removal methods for Japanese Knotweed and the one used will depend on different factors including; the size of the Knotweed infestation, if it is growing amongst plants and vegetation you want to keep, if it is close to a water source or if it is at a development site where work needs to be started quickly.

-All our Japanese Knotweed treatment methods are endorsed by the Environment Agency Codes of Practice and the industry trade body (The Property Care Association) and they will be tailored to suit you as the client and the property or land where the Knotweed is growing.
+All our Japanese Knotweed treatment methods are endorsed by the Environment Agency Codes of Practice and the industry trade body (The Property Care Association) and they will be tailored to suit you as the client and the property or land where the Knotweed or bamboo is growing.
 We are happy to consider a staggered payment schedule for any work that does not involve a 3rd party, who may require evidence of pre-payment in full from the outset (mortgage lenders as an example).

 GET STARTED TODAY